-The project site is primarily agricultural and includes a house and outbuildings that comprise 0.30 acres of impervious area.
-Most of the project site (4.24 acres) slopes southeast at about 2% towards Willow Creek while 0.29 acres slopes at about 3% towards the Boeckman Creek drainage to the west.
-Both creeks are tributaries that flow to the Willamette River.
-This proposed project will maintain drainage patterns.
+The project site, shown in Figure 1 (attached), is primarily agricultural with a home and outbuildings that comprise 0.35 areas of impervious area.
+Most of the project site (8.14 acres) slopes south at about 2% towards Willow Creek while 2.54 acres slopes at about 3% towards the Boeckman Creek drainage to the northwest.